 Students read Latin poets of the Augustan age and some Silver Latin prose.
 A limited survey of the historical, social and political background of the period is followed by individual projects done in the spring term.
-Texts: Jenney and Scudder, Fourth Year Latin; Furneaux and Pitman, The Annals of Tacitus, XII-XVI.
+Texts: Vergil, The Aeneid; Tacitus, The Annals.